thomas-lamiaux/coq/doc/sphinx/proof-engine/ltac2.rst

    .. exn:: Notation levels must range between 0 and 6.

       The level of a notation must be an integer between 0 and 6 inclusive.

+.. cmd:: Ltac2 Custom Entry @ident

+   Define a new grammar entry for Ltac2 expressions (as :cmd:`Declare Custom Entry` does for terms).
+Parsing rules can be added to the entry with :cmd:`Ltac2 Notation`, and the entry can be used as a :ref:`syntactic class <syntactic_classes>`.

 Abbreviations
 ~~~~~~~~~~~~~